Adobe-Experience-Cloud/analytics-io-lab/sections/s0_getting_started/README.md

 }
 ```

-For rest of this lab you will use Swagger and make the API requests in the same way with the **Try it out!** button for each API method.
+For rest of this lab you will use Swagger and make the API requests in the same way with the **Try it out!** and **Execute** buttons for each API method.

 **Continue to [Section 1](../s1_api_intro) »**